cloudflare/cloudflare-docs/content/magic-transit/about/traffic-steering.md

 </div>
 </details>

-When Magic Transit determines that GRE Tunnel 1 is unhealthy as well, that route is also de-prioritized, leaving GRE Tunnel 3 as the top priority route.
-In that case, all traffic flows to GRE Tunnel 3.
+When Magic Transit determines that Tunnel 1 is unhealthy as well, that route is also de-prioritized, leaving Tunnel 3 as the top priority route.
+In that case, all traffic flows to Tunnel 3.

 <details>
 <summary>